Some rigorous remarks on Migdal's momentum loop equation: Loop Functional

 Note that the right hand side of \eqref{e:representation-formula} encodes the translation invariance in the loop $C$ of the left hand side.

 \begin{proof} We proceed in two steps.
 First, we show that the circulation $\Gamma[u, C,t]$ is a well-defined function in $L^1_{\mathrm{loc}}(\mathbb{R}_+)$ with uniform estimates for any admissible weak solution.
 To this end, we employ refined bounds on suitable solutions to \eqref{NS}.
-In the second step, we apply an averaging argument based on the translation invariance of the loop functional, namely $\Psi[C + h, t] = \Psi[C, t]$ for every $h \in \mathbb{R}^3$, to obtain time derivative estimates for $\Psi[C,t]$.
+In the second step, we apply an averaging argument based on the translation invariance of the loop functional, namely